-Although it might be confusing, Hug a Bear day isn’t about the big fuzzy beasts that roam the forests munching on nuts and berries, and once a year or so busting out the fishing skills to scoop up salmon from the teeming rivers.
-Hugging one of those could in fact lead to a very bad day.
-They are instead about our favorite fuzzy knights of Yore.
+Although it might be confusing, Hug a Bear Day isn’t about the big fuzzy beasts that roam the forests munching on nuts and berries and once a year or so busting out the fishing skills to scoop up salmon from the teeming rivers!
+Hugging one of those could, in fact, be very dangerous and lead to a very bad day.

-They’re big and fuzzy and warm, they watch over us at night and keep the monsters in the closet and under the bed at bay.
-They’re often the first gift we’re ever given, and many of us carry them forward into our adult lives as ‘memoirs’ of our past.
-But we all know the real reason we still have them is our lives seem a little better, and a little saner, with our childhood protectors still working for us.
+For many, a cuddly bear is often the first gift a child is ever given.
+Long afterward, many people tend to carry them forward into their adult lives as ‘memoirs’ of the past.
+But everyone knows the real reason people still have them is that their lives seem a little better, and a little saner, with those childhood protectors, still working on their behalf.

 History of Hug a Bear Day

-Since that day the Teddy Bear has stood as the childhood toy that is given to almost every child.
+Since that day, the Teddy Bear has stood as the childhood toy that, in many cultures, is given to almost every child.
 The term “Teddy” was even derived from the name of this self-same president.
 There are now millions of Teddy Bears produced every year, in a rainbow of styles and colors.
-No matter what your imagination may produce, there is sure to be a Teddy Bear that meets your idea of the perfect fuzzy protector.
+No matter what the imagination may produce, there is likely to be a Teddy Bear that meets the idea of the perfect fuzzy protector!

 How to Celebrate Hug a Bear Day

-Hug your bear!
-If you don’t have a bear, get a bear and hug it!
-If absolutely necessary, bearnap a friends bear and cuddle it!
-If you’re in the market for a brand new bear, an internet search will bring you a world of options.
+Those who are in the market for a brand new bear will likely find an internet search offers a world of options.
 But the best possible option is to head out to a Build-A-Bear workshop and create your very own fuzzy defender.
-They have clothes and accessories that will let you bring out the very best friend your imagination can create.
+They even have clothes and accessories that will let children and adults bring out the very best friend the imagination can create.
 For even more fun, choose a sound box that goes inside, with an adorable recorded message.

 You can also get together with your friends and bring out all your favorite old Teddy Bears.
 Admit what your favorite plush animal is and share it with those who still love theirs.
 Children would absolutely love to join in on a tea party with their friends, where the guests of honor are their favorite Teddy Bears!